jam butter cookies

 Instructions

-- For the crumb topping, combine flour, sugars, salt, and cinnamon in a large mixer bowl and mix on low speed to combine.
+- Crumb topping: Combine flour, sugars, salt, and cinnamon in a large mixer bowl and mix on low speed to combine.
 Add vanilla and butter, and mix on medium-low speed until fully incorporated and dough comes together in large crumbs.
 Transfer to a covered bowl and chill in the refrigerator for at least 1 hour.

-- For the cookies, beat butter, sugar, powdered sugar, and salt in a large mixer bowl on medium speed until creamy, scraping down the bowl as needed.
+- Cookies: Beat butter, sugar, powdered sugar, and salt in a large mixer bowl on medium speed until creamy, scraping down the bowl as needed.
 Reduce speed to low and beat in egg yolks one at a time; mix in vanilla.
 Scrape down bowl and add the flour all at once; mix in on low speed until incorporated and dough comes together in large pieces.

 - Spray two 12-cup standard muffin pans with nonstick spray, and use a 1 1/2-inch cookie scoop to scoop dough into cups.
 Spray the back of a metal measuring cup with nonstick spray and use to press down mounds of dough until flat.
 Chill muffin pans in the refrigerator for 30 minutes.